 Sixteen hours after my near drowning the canoe drifts into view seconds after I hear the voices.
 Two men.
 I make my way as far as I can up river and wait for them to get near before I wave them over.
 I feel as if I’m acting in an awkward Monte Python comedy skit.
 The men turn towards my bank just downstream from me and paddle easily up the back-current along the shore until I can reach the edge of their boat.

 “Did you spend all night over here?” asks the younger man incredulously.

-The older guy in back hands me a cold bottle of water and says, “hop on the cooler here.”
-I hop on awkwardly, open the bottle and take a sublime taste of that beautiful life-giving fluid.
+I hop clumsily on their cooler and they paddle hard cross-current towards my kayak.
 We cross the swirl in the river where I nearly drowned and the canoe spins and dips.
 “Wow, that’s a strange current,” says the man in back.
-“No kidding,” I think to myself.

-At the other side, I hop out onto that wonderful beach and shake the hands of my rescuers, thanking them two more times before they’re on their way again.
-I look back to that far bank and that ledge just 200 feet across the river where I had spent more than 16 hours stranded.
+At the other side, I hop out onto that wonderful beach and shake the hands of my rescuers, thanking them again before they’re on their way.
 There is no crazy jubilation or mental collapse, just a calm sense of relief.
-I’m no longer Tantalus as I reach into that cooler, ice all melted now, but the water inside ice cold, and bring out my last carbonated juice.
+I’m no longer Tantalus as I reach into that cooler, ice melted now, but the water inside ice cold, and bring out my last carbonated juice.
 I’ve never tasted anything so beautifully refreshing in my life.

-It’s time for that last beer as I sit on the grassy bank with my new friends waiting for our boat.
-I look across the Colorado straight up the Green.
+As I sit on a grassy bank waiting for the boat I look across the Colorado straight up the Green.
 The river curves and disappears into the ancient walls of the canyon.
 I know I left a piece of my soul there in that labyrinth.
-Still waters run deep.
+I believe that those still waters will run deep.